Myolnir/java-k-complementary-pairs/README.md

 Given Array A, pair (i, j) is K- complementary if K = A[i] + A[j];

-The given solution iterates through the array twice, one from the first element and the other from the second element and checks if the sum of these elements are equal to the given "k" number, if yes, we put this pair into a map to return the result.
+The given solution iterates through the input array and add it to a HashSet after that we check if the created set contains the difference between the current element and the given one (*k*)

-We have two for loops so the complexity of the solution is a O(n^2)
+We have one loop for creating the Set so O(n) and another to check it O(n), contanis method for set is O(1) so the final complexity is O(n)

 ## Installation